wanchain/wanx/docs/btc-inbound.md

 ```

-#### Revoke Bitcoin
+### Revoke Bitcoin

-Once the lockTime expires, you can generate a revoke transaction on Bitcoin.
-This can be done either by passing in the private key to the function that builds the bitcoin revoke tx, or by getting the hashForSignature, signing it and passing the signed sigHash to the build tx function.
+Once the lockTime expires, you can generate a revoke transaction on Bitcoin,
+either by passing in the private key to the method that builds the bitcoin
+revoke tx, or by getting the hashForSignature, signing it and passing the
+signed sigHash to the build tx method.

 __Build revoke using WIF__